spicyTofuu/CS-2340-Project/README.md

 # CS 2340 Project
-This is a group project for CS 2340 named Space Trader developed with Java and JavaFX
+This is a group project for CS 2340 called Space Trader developed with Java and JavaFX